 Strohacker (Howard) Park

 Strohacker Park is a 4.32-acre park located in the West Elsdon community area.
-This neighborhood park offers programs for youth and teens including seasonal sports and Teen Club.
+This neighborhood park offers Early Childhood and youth programs.

 Originally known as 55th Street Playfield and Kostner Park for two boundary streets, the park was established on Board of Education property around 1945.
 The City of Chicago's Bureau of Parks and Recreation managed the park, with its outdoor athletic facilities and small fieldhouse, until 1959, when management of the park was transferred to the Chicago Park District.
 The Board of Education transferred ownership of the site to the Park District in 1991.